bryanyee/stock-app/notes.md

 - Lazy load stocks module
 - o Add unit tests
 - o Use Redux
-- Toast notification when a stock is added or removed
+- o Toast notification when a stock is added or removed

 ## Plan